que-rb/que/docs/using_sequel.md

   end
 end

-# In your controller action:
+# Or, in your controller action:
 DB.transaction do
   @user = User.create(params[:user])
   MyJob.enqueue user_id: @user.id
 end
 ```

+Sequel automatically wraps model persistance actions (create, update, destroy) in transactions, so you can simply call #enqueue methods from your models' callbacks, if you wish.